jC1108/jichc/_posts/2024-02-25-New Year, New Post.md

 Hi!

-It've been a long time since the last time I updated.

-Hope you're still interested in it.
+It's been a while since my last update.
+I hope you're still interested in what I've been up to.

-Let me think what can I share now...
+Let's see what I can share now...

-Last year (2023) I started studying Deutsch (German for "German"), and got a 99/100 in my  German 1 Class.
-Wonderbar!!!
+Last year (2023), I started studying Deutsch (German for "German") and scored 99/100 in my German 1 class.
+Wonderbar!

-My eye and dental problems are still getting worse.
-So I plan to drink less soft drinks and eat less sweets.
+Unfortunately, my eye and dental problems are still worsening, so I plan to cut back on soft drinks and sweets.

-Hope everyone is always healthy.
+Wishing everyone good health!

 <br>